JamesTurnerGit/CV/README.md

 ## <a name="skills">Skills and Technologies</a>
 ```
   JavaScript       Polymer 3.0     Selenium          TDD/BDD    Ruby-on-rails
-  Node.js          PowerBi         BlockChain        Python     .net
+  Node.js          PowerBi         Block-chain       Python     .net
   Azure DevOps     CosmosDB        ServiceFabric     CouchDB    C#
 ```
-## <a name="experience">Experience</a>
+## <a name="experience">Experience and education</a>
 ### LexisNexis-Enterprise Solutions
 #### Software Engineer Apr 2018 — present
-Worked with a team on developing a progressive web app that runs off a microservices based backend that integrates with Microsoft Dynamics 365.
-The app synchronises accross multiple devices and runs on any modern device and is offline-first.
-Made significant contributions to the front and backend of the app.
+Worked with a team on developing a progressive web app that runs off a micro-services based back-end that integrates with Microsoft Dynamics 365.
+The app synchronises across multiple devices and runs on any modern device and is offline-first.
+Made significant contributions to the front and back-end of the app.
+Was involved heavily in the design process.

-Helped run and organise a blockchain hackathon.
-Was involved from the very initial planning stages to the latenight cleanup.
+Helped run and organise a block-chain hackathon.
+Was involved from the very initial planning stages to the late night cleanup.
 Event concluded very successfully and was a lot of fun.

+Mentored a new starter to take on previous role and later into a further role as another Software Engineer.
+Mentored other employees on starting their own dynamic web projects until they were able to progress the project by themselves.

-Helped teams transition from a scrum methodology to a Kanban approach.
+Helped two teams transition from a scrum methodology to a Kan-ban approach.
 #### QA Engineer Oct 2017 — Apr 2018
 Wrote several testing packages from scratch, including one that was able to do front-end and interaction testing on Power BI, and another that was able to parse report outputs in a convenient and straightforward way.

-Worked on the testing project for the main product, renovating and refactoring large sections and improving performance and ease of use while driving up-skilling for the QA team.
+Worked on the testing project for the main product, renovating and refactoring large sections and improving performance and ease of use while driving upskilling for the QA team.

 Ran full scale regression testing on the company's main product before major releases and wrote up documentation and procedures surrounding it.